ibiscp/PID-Controller/README.md

 cost_function = steering * steering * reference_error * reference_error
 ```

-I decided to choose this function to minimize both the reference error and the high steering angles.
+This function was chosen in order to minimize both the reference tracking error and the high steering angles.

 ## Dependencies